 A small staff of professionals manages the administration and communications aspects of the LafargeHolcim Foundation's activities, based in Zurich, Switzerland.

 There are currently no positions vacant at the LafargeHolcim Foundation.
 Any open positions will be advertised on this website and in relevant media.

 The LafargeHolcim Foundation’s regulations state that it may only spend funds within the scope of its own initiatives to support the promotion of sustainable construction on a non-commercial basis.

 As a consequence, there are no funds available for academic fellowships, project or research grants, or to sponsor conferences, seminars, etc., which are beyond the scope of the Foundation’s initiatives.

 Updates from the LafargeHolcim Foundation

 The LafargeHolcim Foundation sends out announcements and media releases via email to all subscribers of its email newsletter.
 Some announcements are made in multiple languages, so please indicate your preferred language (English, Chinese, French, German, Portuguese or Spanish) when subscribing using the form (link below).

 The Academic Committee (AC), based at the Swiss Federal Institute of Technology (ETH Zurich/EPFL), provides academic and technical support by developing, supporting, and implementing the LafargeHolcim Foundation’s initiatives on the scientific and technical level.
-The LafargeHolcim Foundation is also supported by additional partner universities.
+The LafargeHolcim Foundation is also supported by its associated universities.